Advances in Veterinary Medicine Research Day

 Uniting scholars in the College of Veterinary Medicine to foster connections and explore shared research interests

 The College of Veterinary Medicine’s annual research day showcases the research and scholarship accomplishments of veterinary students, residents, graduate students and faculty in the college.
 It brings the college community together to learn about exciting research being carried out by colleagues.
-Travel grants are awarded to the best student poster presentations in each of the five areas of study: immunology and infectious diseases, molecular and cellular biology, structure and function, clinical research, and epidemiology and applied research.
-The awards help students fund their travel to a national or international scientific meeting to present their research.
+Awards will be given to the two best posters in each of four categories: graduate students, post-doc and trainees, veterinary students, and staff.
+Awards can be used for educational experiences or to help students fund their travel to a national or international scientific meeting to present their research.

 Call for Abstracts